chinamike65/hugo-tuolesi/content/book1/book1en.md

 Complete training curriculum

-**1. Teaching is complete**
+**1. Complete Teaching**

 Buddha's teachings are divided into Theravada / Hinayana and Mahayana.
 Mahayana has both the sutra method and the tantra methods.
 Now there are three major schools of Buddhism, referred to as Southern Buddhism, Chinese Buddhism and Tibetan Buddhism.
 Southern Buddhism is the method of Theravada, it does not have the methods of Mahayana.
 Chinese Buddhism is still dominated by Mahayana Buddhism, but it does not have the four continuations of Tantric Buddhism.
 The teachings of Tibetan Buddhism include the Theravada method, the Mahayana Sutra method, and the Vajrayana Tantra method of perfection.

-**2. The lineage is complete**
+**2. Complete Lineage**

 Except for the sutras, most of the traditions of Southern Buddhism and Chinese Buddhism have been cut off.
 However, the inheritance of the precepts, oral transmissions, guidance, empowerments, etc. of Tibetan Buddhism have not been broken, and the lineage is pure and complete.

-**3. The practice is complete**
+**3. Complete Practice**

 Southern Buddhism cultivates the vows for liberation and the thirty-seven paths.
-Chinese Buddhism cultivates the vows of separation and liberation, the vows of Bodhisattvas, compassion, bodhicitta, and six degrees of perfection.
-Tibetan Buddhist practice is complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Tantric practice of the four tantras, and the practice of the three vehicles of special liberation vows, Bodhisattva vows and Tantric vows.
+Chinese Buddhism cultivates the vows of renunciation and liberation, the vows of Bodhisattvas, compassion, bodhicitta, and six degrees of perfection.
+Tibetan Buddhist practice is complete: the external practice of the Hinayana method, the internal practice of the Mahayana Sutra method and the Tantric practice of the four classes of Tantra, and the practice of the three vehicles of Theravada, Mahayana, and Vajrayana.

 **4. Well preserved**